 Second to note is the story-telling itself.
 Shymalan does a fine job swiftly implementing the story beginning with a birthday party, and transitioning into the horrors of Kevin’s multiple personalities as they undulate through him, carefully unwrapping each scene by scene until the drum roll is over and and we’re eagerly awaiting the reveal after the clash of cymbals.
 There are twists, and though they are not jaw-dropping or mind-boggling, they are interesting enough to leave us feeling as though the story of Chapter 1 has been efficiently unraveled, without forcing the viewer to watch the paint dry.

 Finally, for anyone, like me, who believes in shielding certain content from children of the appropriate age, I want to provide precautions for the parents out there who need to know whether or not to take their children with them.

-To read more, please follow this blog.
-You may also find me my Facebook page at Lance Price Blog, Twitter at LPBlog2017, or on Tumblr at lancepriceblog2017.
-Please feel free to share this and write in the comments below–I would love to hear from you!
-God bless you!!
+If you enjoyed reading this article and would like to read more, please follow this blog, and please share this with anyone.
+You may also find me my Facebook page at Lance Price Blog, Twitter at LancePriceBlog, Instagram at lancepriceblog, Pinterest at LancePriceBlog, or on Tumblr at lancepriceblog.
+Feel free to leave any thoughts or feelings regarding this article in the comments below, or write me privately using my Contactpage.
+May God bless you, readers!